learn-co-curriculum/dsc-nonparametric-models-lab/README.md

 * Explore multiple model algorithms, and tune their hyperparameters
 * Practice choosing a final model across multiple model algorithms and evaluating its performance

-## Your Task: Complete and End-to-End ML Process with Nonparametric Models on the Forest Cover Dataset
+## Your Task: Complete an End-to-End ML Process with Nonparametric Models on the Forest Cover Dataset

 ![line of pine trees](images/trees.jpg)